tinacms/tinacms-site/content/blog/using-tinacms-with-nextjs.md

 const [post, form] = useLocalForm(...)
 ```

-This is a common pattern for React hooks. `useLocalForm` returns a two-element array that we are destructuring into two separate objects. `form` returns the form object that we can do some neat stuff with (more on that in a moment,) but what we really care about right now is the `post` object.
+This is a common pattern for React hooks. `useLocalForm` returns a two-element array that we are destructuring into two separate objects. `form` returns the form object that we can do some neat stuff with (more on that in a moment), but what we really care about right now is the `post` object.
 This object contains the form data, and will update whenever the values in the form are changed by the user.
 If we use _this_ data when rendering our layout, our site will update in real time as the data changes!

 The `post` object will contain the `initialValues` on first render.
 Since it has the same shape as the `props` we're using in our layout, all we have to do is replace the appropriate references to `props` with `post`: